jon-jh/style-press/README.md

 - Portfolio, E-commerce, Blog [complete], Event
 - Narrow scope of project due to other projects already showcasing SaaS (Stripe Integration in Everstride App) and remove unnecessary pages for Minimum Viable Product speed.
 - Added default style reset to fix the navigation bar: border-box, body-padding-top:60px, and margin-0.
+- Used free available **Animation** buttons to restyle NavBar and improve layout.